Kate Middleton News: Kate’s Secret Party With Pippa While Prince William Covered For Kate In Verbier

 The Cambridges went to a lot of trouble to ensure that Pippa had the party she wanted.
 They were undoubtedly grateful for the older sister’s help in 2011 when Pippa arranged a “quiet evening in” for her sister as Kate prepared for her “impending marriage to the future King.”

-The Mirror reported via The Telegraph that Pippa put her event planner skills to work and arranged a “low-key” hen night for Kate that happened in totally secrecy.
+The Mirror reported via the Telegraph that Pippa put her event planner skills to work and arranged a “low-key” hen night for Kate that happened in totally secrecy.
 The Middleton sisters make a good team.

 Pippa’s own party may have been another example of her ability to make things happen in secret.
 That kind of discretion is invaluable for someone so closely connected to the royal family, and a timely reminder of the necessity for those close to the royals to practice prudence at all times.

 The Middletons are having to deal with a discretion problem of their own as Pippa Middleton’s wedding day approaches.
-Pippa’s fiance, James Matthews, is brother to Made in Chelsea star, Spencer Matthews, and Spencer is definitely not known for his discretion.
+Pippa’s fiance, James Matthews, is brother to Made in Chelsea star Spencer Matthews, and Spencer is definitely not known for his discretion.

-On top of that, his reality star status makes him fair game for headline hunters, and as James and Pippa’s wedding day approaches, the Middletons are worried that he might spill some wedding secrets that would spoil Pippa’s big day, or rebound on the Duke and Duchess of Cambridge.
+On top of that, his reality star status makes him fair game for headline hunters.
+As James and Pippa’s wedding day approaches, the Middletons are worried that he might spill some wedding secrets that would spoil Pippa’s big day, or rebound on the Duke and Duchess of Cambridge.

 Get together comes seven weeks before James Matthews and Pippa Middleton's wedding.